-COM 340 Principles and Ethics of Strategic Communication MKT 325 Social Media Management MKT 330 Principles of Selling MKT 430 Case Studies/Readings in Marketing SPT 260 Sports Marketing TRN 210 Introduction to Transportation TRN 310 Transportation Management

-ENG 201 Business Writing (3 credits) MTH 115 Introduction to Statistics (3 credits)

-MAJOR IN SPORTS MANAGEMENT

-All requirements for an undergraduate degree are listed in the undergraduate academic information and academic policies and regulations sections in this catalog.
+MKT 320 Advertising and Promotion Management (3 credits) MKT 340 Consumer Behavior (3 credits) MKT 410 Marketing Research (3 credits) MKT 420 International Marketing (3 credits) MKT 460 Marketing Management (3 credits) Choose four of the following courses (12 credits): ART 218 Vector and Bitmap Imaging (3 credits) ART 302 Web Design II (3 credits) BSA 435 Internship in Business Administration (3 credits) COM 260 Media, Technology, and Culture (3 credits) COM 295 Persuasion (3 credits) OR COM 430 Argumentation, Advocacy, and Debate (3 credits) COM 340 Principles and Ethics of Strategic Communication (3 credits) MKT 325 Social Media Management (3 credits) MKT 330 Principles of Selling (3 credits) MKT 430 Case Studies/Readings in Marketing (3 credits) SPT 260 Sports Marketing (3 credits) TRN 210 Introduction to Transportation (3 credits) TRN 310 Transportation Management (3 credits) Courses required in other disciplines (6 credits): ENG 201 Business Writing (3 credits) MTH 115 Introduction to Statistics (3 credits) MAJOR IN SPORTS MANAGEMENT Baccalaureate Degree and Residency Requirements All requirements for an undergraduate degree are listed in the undergraduate academic information and academic policies and regulations sections in this catalog.
 These requirements include general education requirements and a graduation requirement of at least one course in religion or theology.

-Major approval is required during the second semester of the sophomore year, or after the completion of 45 credit hours at Fontbonne.
+Major Approval Major approval is required during the second semester of the sophomore year, or after the completion of 45 credit hours at Fontbonne.
 For transfer students, major approval is required after completing the equivalent of one full semester (a minimum of 12 credits) at Fontbonne.
 Students majoring in sports management must have a minimum cumulative grade point average of 2.5 in all courses required for the major (all business and sports management courses) at the time of application for major approval and through degree completion (graduation).
 Students are encouraged to select a minor to complement their major area of study.
 Students wishing to pursue minors in other departments should consult their advisor.

-The 42 credit hours of general education requirements are presented in the undergraduate academic information section in this catalog.
+General Education Requirements The 42 credit hours of general education requirements are presented in the undergraduate academic information section in this catalog.
 A course that meets a general education requirement may also meet a course requirement in the major or a course requirement in another discipline.

-The following specific general education courses must be chosen to meet the requirements for this major:

-PSY 100 Introduction to Psychology (3 credits) SOC 100 Survey of Sociology (3 credits)
+The following specific general education courses must be chosen to meet the requirements for this major: PSY 100 Introduction to Psychology (3 credits) SOC 100 Survey of Sociology (3 credits) Courses Required in the Sports Management Major (49 credits): Business Core:

-Business Core: BSA 100 Business Components Assessment (0 credits) ACT 210 Financial Accounting (3 credits) ECN 210 Principles of Macro Economics OR ECN 220 Principles of Micro Economics (3 credits) MKT 210 Marketing Principles (3 credits) BSA 210 Business Law (3 credits) BSA 310 International Business (3 credits) MGT 220 Negotiation Skills in Business (2 credits) MGT 330 Management and Business Ethics (3 credits)
+BSA 100 Business Components Assessment (0 credits)

+ACT 210 Financial Accounting (3 credits)

+ECN 210 Principles of Macro Economics OR ECN 220 Principles of Micro Economics (3 credits)

+MKT 210 Marketing Principles (3 credits)

+BSA 210 Business Law (3 credits)

+BSA 310 International Business (3 credits)

+MGT 220 Negotiation Skills in Business (1 credit)

+MGT 330 Management and Business Ethics (3 credits)

 Sports Management Core: